-Note: If your annual income from your employer exceeds \$330,000, amounts over \$330,000 (for 2023) are not included when your employer calculates what it contributes on your behalf to your company's qualified retirement plan.
-As an example, if your employer matches up to 3 percent of income, the match is capped at 3 percent of \$330,000 in 2023.
+Note: If your annual income from your employer exceeds \$345,000, amounts over \$345,000 (for 2024) are not included when your employer calculates what it contributes on your behalf to your company's qualified retirement plan.
+As an example, if your employer matches up to 3 percent of income, the match is capped at 3 percent of \$345,000 in 2024.

-- If you are at least age age 701⁄2 and have a traditional IRA, you may be able to make a qualified charitable distribution (QCD) from your IRA to an eligible charity (up to \$100,000) without having to pay tax on the amount transferred to the charity. - The QCD counts toward your required minimum distribution but is not included in taxable income.
+- If you are at least age 701⁄2 and have a traditional IRA, you may be able to make a qualified charitable distribution (QCD) from your IRA to an eligible charity (up to \$105,000 for 2024) without having to pay tax on the amount transferred to the charity.
+If you file a joint return, your spouse may also make a qualified charitable distribution up to \$105,000. - The QCD counts toward your RMD but is not included in taxable income.
 It also cannot be used as a deductible charitable contribution.
-The QCDs reduction in AGI may have a favorable impact in cases where limitations or phase-outs are based on AGI. - This rule applies to traditional IRAs.
-While it is possible to make a QCD from a Roth IRA, there is generally no advantage in doing so since Roth IRAs are not subject to the RMD rules (during the owner's lifetime) and distributions from Roth IRAs are not taxable.
+The QCDs reduction in AGI may have a favorable impact in cases where limitations or phaseouts are based on AGI. - This rule applies to traditional IRAs.
+While it is possible to make a QCD from a Roth IRA, there is generally no advantage in doing so since Roth IRAs are not subject to the RMD rules (during the owner's lifetime) and distributions from Roth IRAs are not taxable. - In addition, individuals who are at least 701⁄2 can elect to make a one-time distribution of up to \$53,000 (for 2024) from their IRA to an eligible charity through a charitable remainder annuity trust, a charitable remainder unitrust, or a charitable gift annuity (see Chapter 6 for more details on charitable trusts).
+As with the QCD, the distribution counts toward your RMD but is not included in taxable income and it also cannot be used as a deductible charitable contribution.
+While the QCD discussed above may be made each year, the one-time election may only be made one time, and in one year.